How the Kremlin weaponized Russian history — and has used it to justify the war in Ukraine

 Last year, the government rolled out a series of four new ''universal'' history textbooks for 10th- and 11th-graders.
 One featured a chapter on Moscow's ''special military operation'' in Ukraine, blamed the West for the Cold War and described the collapse of the Soviet Union as ''the greatest geopolitical catastrophe of the 20th century."

-Some historians derided it as blatant propaganda. ''The Soviet Union, and later Russia, is (depicted in the textbook as) always a besieged fortress, which constantly lives surrounded by enemies.
-These hostile circles are trying to weaken Russia in every conceivable way and seize its resources,'' says historian Nikita Sokolov.
+Some historians derided it as blatant propaganda. ''The Soviet Union, and later Russia, is (depicted in the textbook as) always a besieged fortress, which constantly lives surrounded by enemies,'' says historian Nikita Sokolov.

 The Soviet Union lost an estimated 27 million people in the war, pushing German forces from Stalingrad, deep inside Russia, all the way to Berlin.
 The suffering and valor that went into the German defeat have been touchstones ever since, and under Putin Victory Day has become the country's primary secular holiday.